GeeChao/apicklidemo/README.md

 # Demo of Apickli for STAG (Software test automation group)

+https://reqres.in/ Would have probably been a better site to demo this framework with.

 ## JSON schema generator - Generate JSON:Schema - https://jsonschema.net/#/editor

 #### GIVEN